duckduckgo/android-search-and-stories/README.md

 DuckDuckGo Search & Stories is distributed under the Apache 2.0 [license](https://github.com/duckduckgo/android/blob/master/LICENSE).

 ## Notes
 DuckDuckGo Search & Stories represents a ton of hard work from people all around the world.
 We've spent a long time thinking about exactly what makes a great mobile experience.
-While we'd love to accept each an every pull request, that probably wouldn't lead to a coherent experience.
+While we'd love to accept each and every pull request, that probably wouldn't lead to a coherent experience.
 If you would like to get more involved, mail us at android@duckduckgo.com.